-- 1. This section may apply to cutting authorities entered into under a Timber Sale Licence. - 2.
-Cutblocks must be consistent with the requirements in subsection 6.4.2 (3) for blanket salvage cutting authorities. - 3.
-The BCTS salvage upset rate (section 5.1.2) is the average stumpage rate, weighted by the estimated volume of each species in the cutting authority, indicated in Table 6-4 for the forest zone in which the cutting authority area is located. - 4.
+^{}The Base Rate for cutting authorities entered into under a Timber Sale Licence

+- 3. The BCTS salvage upset rate (section 5.1.2) is the average stumpage rate, weighted by the estimated volume of each species in the cutting authority, indicated in Table 6-4 for the forest zone in which the cutting authority area is located.
+The stumpage rates in Table 6-4a may be used when the: - a. estimated total net coniferous volume of timber on each cutblock is comprised of 80% or more Burnt Timber1 (Burnt timber means any trees that meet the definition of Fire Codes A, B or C as per the Cruising Manual), and - b. the burnt timber is evenly distributed throughout the cutblock(s). - 4.
 All BCTS salvage timber sale licences are scale based for billing. - 5.
 A stumpage rate determined under this section is fixed for the term and all extensions.